Ashardalon78/wma2mp3/README.md

 SETUP
 ------------------

-The tool depends of FFmpeg, which can be downloaded e.g. here: https://ffmpeg.zeranoe.com/builds/
+The tool depends of <a href=http://ffmpeg.org>FFmpeg</a>, which can be downloaded e.g. here: https://ffmpeg.zeranoe.com/builds/

-After installing ffmpeg, the path to your ...\ffmpeg\bin\ has to be added to the path variable.
+After installing <a href=http://ffmpeg.org>FFmpeg</a>, the path to your ...\ffmpeg\bin\ has to be added to the path variable.

 Here you find a description how this can be done in Windows 10: https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/